jiadonglou/Interactive-Lab-Hub/Lab 2/README.md

 1. Pick up remaining parts for kit.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+3.
+William Zhang: It's really cool that you have all the timezone included in the device.
+Also the interaction is very intuiative.
+However, personally I think you can work more on the interface design.
+Try adding some pictures to the UI.

+Chelsea Luo:I think it is a briliant idea to use time zones to design a clock.
+I like the visusal text indication to highlight the usage of the buttons.
+Overall, really great design and it is a good idea to have a set function.

 # Lab 2 Part 2